Click on the icon to Print/Save Policy

 In order for us to maintain an excellent water supply and sewer collection and treatment system, our customers need to pay their bills consistently, and on time.
 These funds allow us to pay our bills, meet payroll for our employees, and maintain the system and equipment.
 Sometimes customers ask us about our account payment policy.
-In order to avoid any misunderstanding or confusion, our current billing, payment, delinquent and cut-off policy is stated below.
-These procedures apply to the billing at the end of December 2001 for the billing period covered by that billing, and for each following month until further notice of a change in policy is sent to you.
+In order to avoid any misunderstanding or confusion, our current billing, payment, delinquent, and cut-off policy is stated below.

-1. Meters are read on or around the 15th of calendar month, and bills are sent out during the last few business days of the month during which meter are read.
+1. Meters are read on or around the 15th of a calendar month, and bills are sent out during the last few business days of the month during which meters are read.

 4. We are not obligated to accept payment of the bill when our employee is at the customer’s location to disconnect service.
 If we choose to accept payment of the bill under those circumstances, in lieu of physical disconnection of service, the customer must pay all charges due, including unpaid charges for utility services, Late Fees, regulatory assessments, and Disconnection Fee.
 By doing so the customer may avoid both the inconvenience of disconnected service and also avoid incurring the Reconnection Fee if service is later restored (the Reconnection Fee currently is 25.00).